shawnmssu/migrate/README.md

 # Migrate

 Migrate CLI provides a unified command line interface for migrating Cube instances to UHost instances at the present.
+The Process about:
+- Create UHost List (Default: Shared Outstanding UHost)
+- Waiting for UHost Running
+- Unbind one of the queried Cube with EIP and then bind EIP to UHost
+- Repeat the previous step

 ## Installation